kgptapps/consolelogpipe/docs/Task-PRD.md

   ```

 - **Acceptance Criteria:**
-  - [ ] applicationName parameter is required and validated
+  - [ ] port parameter is required and validated
   - [ ] Session IDs are auto-generated and logged to console
   - [ ] Environment, developer, branch are auto-detected
   - [ ] Application-specific ports assigned (3001-3100 range)